The “Less is More” of Marketing

 It’s a bit like catching butterflies…

-You can run around chasing them and trying to catch them with a net – you will still catch one eventually, but not without ending up in a sweaty heap needing time to recover before you set off to chase the next one.
+You can run around chasing them and trying to catch them with a net – and you WILL catch one eventually, but not without ending up in a sweaty heap needing time to recover before you set off to chase the next one.

-Or you could be the beautiful flower that magnetically attracts the ideal clients who want to know more.
+Or you could be the beautiful flower that magnetically attracts the butterflies who come and land on it.
+These are ideal clients who want to know more, and “lean in” towards you, rather than you needing to do the chasing.
 You do this by talking about what you do in a way that draws people to you – no chasing required.

-When you get this right your marketing is so much more effective, so you don’t need to do anything like as much of it – the activity that you do will have so much more of an impact with “less”.
+When you get this right your marketing is so much more effective, and because of that you don’t need to do anything like as much of it – because the activity that you do will have so much more of an impact.

-You’ll also find that you probably don’t need any more than two core marketing approaches to generate all the clients you need – I know that’s counterintuitive but it’s actually true – and has been true for me too.
+You’ll also find that you probably don’t need any more than two core marketing approaches to generate all the clients you need – I know that’s counter-intuitive but it’s actually true – and has been true for me too, and pretty much every very successful business owner I know.

 The Solution:

 Take a step back to work on your message.
-This doesn’t necessarily need to be as tight as a “niche” but a clear idea of who you are talking to and a way of communicating with them that gets their attention could change everything and take your business from struggle to flow.
+This doesn’t necessarily need to be as tight as a “niche” but a clear idea of who you are talking to and knowing how to communicate with them in a way gets their attention could change everything and take your business from struggle to flow.

 Does your Marketing Feel in Flow?

-The other important thing is, you also have to ENJOY your marketing – now who would have thought that??
+The other important thing is, you also have to ENJOY your marketing.
+Now whoever would have thought that??

 So it’s important to choose marketing strategies that feel fun and in flow for you, and also that are likely to give you the best results based on where you are in your business right now.

-What feels easy and in flow will depend on a number of factors, including your personality type, your natural strengths, and what comes ‘easily’ to you based on your current assets, contacts, skillset, and your stage of business (different marketing approaches have a different impact depending where you are in your business).
+What feels easy and in flow will depend on a number of factors, including the client group you are wanting to reach, your personality type, your natural strengths, and what comes ‘easily’ to you based on your current assets, contacts, skill set, and your stage of business (different marketing approaches have a different impact depending where you are in your business).

 The Solution: